stkent/bugshaker-android/README.md

 [![Build Status](https://travis-ci.org/stkent/bugshaker-android.svg?branch=master)](https://travis-ci.org/stkent/bugshaker-android) <a href="https://bintray.com/stkent/android-libraries/bugshaker/"><img src="https://img.shields.io/bintray/v/stkent/android-libraries/bugshaker.svg" /></a> <a href="http://www.detroitlabs.com/"><img src="https://img.shields.io/badge/Sponsor-Detroit%20Labs-000000.svg" /></a> [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-BugShaker-green.svg?style=flat)](http://android-arsenal.com/details/1/3299)

+# Development Status: Dormant

+- Not currently under active development.
+- Active development may resume in the future.
+- Bug reports will be triaged and fixed.
+No guarantees are made regarding fix timelines.
+- Feature requests will be triaged.
+No guarantees are made regarding acceptance or implementation timelines.
+- Pull requests from external contributors are not currently being accepted.

 # Introduction

 BugShaker allows your QA team and/or end users to easily submit bug reports by shaking their device.
 When [a shake is detected]((https://github.com/square/seismic)), the current screen state is captured and the user is prompted to submit a bug report via email with this screenshot attached.